Anteckningsblock, penna, kamera, glasögon, ljus och växt

 How can we talk about death?

-Talking about death can feel both heavy and challenging, but it's also an important part of life.
-By daring to discuss the end of life, we can not only clarify our own desires and values, but also reduce the risk of misunderstandings and difficult decisions in the future.
+Talking about death can feel both frightening and uncomfortable, yet it is a natural part of life.
+By daring to have these conversations, we not only clarify our own wishes and values, but also reduce the risk of misunderstandings and difficult decisions in the future.

-You may want to think about who will speak for you if you yourself can no longer, or what is most important to you in your final time.
-Is it more important to be free of pain, even if it would mean you're not as clear in your head?
-Would you rather be at home or in hospital as the end nears?
-How important does it feel to know what happens to your body after death?
+You may want to reflect on who should speak for you if you can no longer speak for yourself, and what would matter most to you in the final chapter of your life.
+Is it more important to be free from pain, even if that means not being fully alert?
+Would you prefer to be at home or in a hospital as the end approaches?
+How important is it for you to know what will happen to your body after death?

 Below are some statements that can help start talking about death and the last time of life.